Halloween get togethers are made extra spooky with scary treats and eats.

 Create spider legs with the other half of each olive by cutting it into thin strips.

 Remember, each spider should have eight legs, not six.

 Bring back your prepared eggs and carefully assemble your spiders on top of each egg.

-Place a half olive on top of the egg yolk mix for the spider body.
-Then arrange the legs on each side of the body using the thin olive slices.
+Place a half olive on top of the egg yolk mix.
+It forms the spider's body.
+Then arrange the olive strips as legs on each side of the body.

 Refrigerate the deviled eggs until ready to serve

 And there you have it!
 A simple Halloween inspired appetizer.

 Here's the printable recipe if you'd like to add it to your files.

 - 6 large eggs hard boiled

 - ¼ cup mayonnaise